adzict/hotel_reservations/README.md

 ## Actionable usage:

 * Can it be predicted if the customer is going to honor the reservation or cancel it?
+* Potential to segment customers in clusters based on their preferences?

 ## End-user usage: